 - VIBRATION: Sixty seconds of ultrasonic vibration reduces the remains to powder.
 The promessed remains are then passed through a vacuum chamber, where frozen water sublimates and is released as steam.
 A dry, odorless powder, about thirty percent of the original body weight, is left.
 Metals or any other foreign substances are selectively separated.

 - COMPOSTING: Aerobic composting can further reduce the mass by an additional third of the original.
 The organic “promains” may be placed in a container made from biodegradable corn or potato starch to be buried in shallow topsoil or scattered for biodegradation and re-absorption into the ecosystem.
-The small particle size enables oxygen and microorganisms in the topsoil to accelerate organic decomposition, which for an adult corpse will be complete in six to eighteen months.
+The small particle size enables oxygen and microorganisms in the topsoil to accelerate organic decomposition, which for an adult corpse will be complete in 6 to 18 months.

 - The methane produced by the process can be collected and utilized to produce electricity or employed directly in a biogas heating system.